mkinet/SeismicTools/README.md

 - correlation calculation between two time-histories
 - improve methods to make average and enveloppe (so that they don't need to be defined at the same points).

+## Prerequisites

+The following tools should be installed:

+- python V2.7 (not 3.x)
+- numpy
+- matplotlib
+- xlwt

+- SHAKE 2000
+- THGE